 Once the background of the animation is drawn, the second step in developing an animation is usually to define one or more object classes.
 This is done in Class Mode.
 Objects and object classes are among the most important constructs in Proof Animation.
 A class provides the geometric description of the individual objects that move throughout the animation.
-The class definition also includes the initial properties such as physical clearances, color, and an optional speed of the individual objects.
+The class definition also includes the initial properties such as physical clearances, color, and speed of the individual objects.
 Each animation will usually have a collection of object classes.
-For example, an animation of a job shop might include object classes for a person, machine, forktruck, and pallet.

 It is helpful to think of an object class as the template from which the individual objects are made.
-Expanding on the animation mentioned above, machines can display different colors when busy and idle.
-Each of the machines is an individual object based on the single geometric description of the same class.
-There can be an arbitrary number of machine objects in the system at once, but there need be only one machine object class.
+An individual object is based on the single geometric description of a particular object class.
+There can be an arbitrary number of objects, such as widgets, in the system at once, but there need be only one widget object class.

 Motion and color-changing commands in the trace file operate on objects.
-Most layouts are drawn directly using Draw Mode.
-The drawn background components cannot move or change color.
-If such changes are required, the appropriate components must first be defined as object classes and can then be created and positioned directly in Draw Mode.
+The drawn background components, produced in Draw Mode, cannot be moved or changed.
+If dynamic changes in background elements are required, the appropriate components must first be defined as object classes and can then be created and positioned directly in Draw Mode.
 Objects that are created and placed in the layout while the user is drawing the background are called layout objects.
-This enables scaling and positioning of the objects while having the background components visible as reference points.
+Layout objects enable a user to scale and position the objects into the layout while having the background components visible as reference points.
 While the animation is running, layout objects can be manipulated using trace file commands.
 For example, if an idle machine is shown as green and a busy machine as red, the machine must first be defined as an object class.
 Objects from that class can be created and placed as part of the layout file, and their color can be changed while the animation is executing.